Are you looking to open an eToro live account but you need one which fits Islamic users?

 There will be absolutely no interest charged on positions that you are holding for more than 24-hours.
 There will also be no additional rollover commissions charged on your eToro Islamic account.

-Anyway, these are key principles of any Islamic Account, but given the size and well-respected reputation of eToro, you can be assured that they will stick by their word.
+Anyway, these are key principles of any Islamic Account, but given the size and well-respected reputation of eToro, you can be assured that eToro is safe and that they will stick by their word (this is something that we have deepened in our eToro review as well).
 They would not be regulated by the likes of FCA in the UK and CySEC in the EU if they did not run a highly transparent operation.

 Furthermore, as an eToro Islamic account holder, you will benefit from no commissions of fees for account management.
 The only way in which the company makes money is from the spread.
 This is perfectly complaint with Shariah law, and the eToro spreads are highly competitive when compared with other major broker.